mcc-us/mcc-us.github.io/_pages/thequickbooksdude.md

 ## Chapter 25: Using the Advanced Search Tool

 ### Summary
-This chapter introduces the Advanced Search tool in QuickBooks Online, allowing you to locate specific transactions based on various filters.
+This chapter introduces the Advanced Search tool, allowing you to locate specific transactions based on various filters.

 ### Steps
 1. Access the Advanced Search tool: